-The following chart compares the average launch times of Internet Explorer after rebooting the machine for each security product we tested.
+The following chart compares the average launch times of Internet Explorer after rebooting the machine for each Internet Security product we tested.
 Products with lower launch times are considered better performing products in this category.

 Benchmark 8 - Installation Time (seconds)